Current Version: 5.0

 RTMC real-time monitoring and control software is bundled with our LoggerNet, LoggerNet Admin, and RTDAQ software.
-It graphically displays data, sets input locations, and toggles ports and flags.
+Please note that RTMC cannot be purchased separately.
+This software graphically displays data, sets input locations, and toggles ports and flags.
 A simple yet powerful user interface allows RTMC to use components such as alarms, sliders, graphs, toggles, tables, and gauges to design custom multitab displays.
 For more alarms, switches, graphs, gauges, and layout components, see RTMCPro.Read More

 RTMC Real-time Monitoring and Control Software is bundled with our LoggerNet, LoggerNet Admin, and RTDAQ software.
 It graphically displays data, sets input locations, and toggles ports and flags.
 A simple yet powerful user interface allows RTMC to use components such as alarms, sliders, graphs, toggles, tables, and gauges to design custom multi-tab displays.